QuestForTetris/tetris-writeup/Hardware.md

 ## SRL, SL, SRA
 These two logic gates are more complicated than your typical AND, OR, XOR, etc.
-To make these gates work, we will just delay the clock signal an appropriate amount of time to cause a "shift" in the data The second argument given to these gates dictate how many bits to shift.
+To make these gates work, we will just delay the clock signal an appropriate amount of time to cause a "shift" in the data.
+The second argument given to these gates dictate how many bits to shift.
 We just need to 1: make sure that the 12 most significant bits are not on (otherwise the output is simply 0), and 2: delay the data the right amount based on the 4 least significant bits.
 This is easy with a bunch of AND/ANT gates, and a multiplexer.